Amid TSRTC strike, 'Fake audio clip' of KCR’s office staff goes viral, CMO files complaint

 TSRTC strike: 3 employees attempt suicide, 1 dies after hanging self in Telangana

-The statement added, "Somebody created a fake audio claiming it was from the CM office staff.
+The statement added, "Somebody created fake audio claiming it was from the CM office staff.
 The CM office staff have registered a complaint with the City Police Commissioner to stop the spread of this fake news and also take action against the culprits."

 Giving details about the incident, Kumar said the complaint has been further sent to the Hyderabad Central Crime Station (CCS) and a case has been registered under relevant Sections.